chrisclark/blog/content/what-does-engineering-do-here.md

 When you're shipping physical product though, there are a lot more parts of the business that, left to their own devices, naturally want to creep headcount in lockstep with the size of the business.
 It's hard to move twice as many boxes through the warehouse without twice as many people doing it.
 Or service twice as many customer questions without twice the number of support reps.

 Since day 1 we've operated in a capital-constrained environment, so throwing bodies at problems has never been an option.
 Better systems and better tools are the only way to do more with the same.
 Every time we hire a new support rep, we measure our ratio of customers:reps and make sure that it is signficantly higher than it was when we made the last hire.
 We started off with one rep able to support about 5,000 customers, and now a single rep supports upwards of 20,000.
-And we've done while *increasing* the average number of touches per customer.
-We're not hiding our contact information.
+And we've done while *increasing* the average number of touches per customer, not by hiding our contact page.

 # 2. Bear 100% of the Technical Risk

 The rest of the business has enough to worry about without fearing that the website might go down.
 Technical risk always exists, but we aim to contain it completely within the engineering organization.
 There are parts of the business, like marketing, and merchandising, and design, and white-label product development, that need to constantly be pushing the boundaries and charting new territories.
 Then there are areas like operations, engineering, and customer support, that need to be excellent day in and day out, and meet their service level agreements every time.

-These are dial-tone services.
+The latter are dial-tone services.
 When you pick up the phone, no one at AT&T headquarters is scrambling to make sure your phone line is working.
 You just get a dial tone and it works, every time.
 When our marketing team wants to run a campaign, they don't spend time wondering if operations can ship the boxes, or whether the website can handle the traffic.
 They know that when they pick up the phone, the dial tone will be there.

 # 3. Say 'Yes' to the Rest of the Organization